Mwalek/super-light-cache-buster/readme.md

 slcb_version_name
 `

-- Filters the version number for assets to allow using a custom version number (name).
+- Filters the version name for assets to allow using a custom version name (or number).
 - Return the version number e.g. you can use the value `2.0.1`.
 - When this filter is in use, version numbers will not be randomized.
 Instead, you will have to change the version name manually to rename assets.
 - This filter overrides the "Version Name" setting in the dashboard.